kimoppalfens/kimoppalfens.github.io/_posts/2017-12-03-CoMGMT usecase - Part 4.md

   - CMG
 ---

-Real-World scenario on where Intune and SCCM Co-management could come in handy
+Real-World scenario on where Intune and SCCM Co-management could come in handy.
+Deploying the Configmgr Agent through Intune.

 # Intro #